Caucasus campaign: 1915

 On January 18, 1915, the Lt.
 Col. Stange's Turkish unit was recalled from the area around Ardahan.
 It was to stay behind the lines in the region; only on March 1, 1915, did it regain its initial position.

 In February, General Yudenich was praised for the victory and promoted to commander-in-chief of all Russian troops in the Caucasus.
 The Allies (British and France) asked Russia to relieve the pressure on the Western front.
 In return, Russia asked the Allies to relieve pressure in the Caucasus by a naval attack.
 The resulting operations in the Black Sea gave the Russians some respite to replenish their forces.
 Additionally, actions at the Battle of Gallipoli which aimed at capturing the Ottoman capital helped the Russian forces on this front.
 On February 12, the commander of the 3rd Army Hafiz Hakki Pasha died of typhus and was replaced by Brigadier General Mahmut Kamil Pasha.
 Kamil faced the daunting task of putting the Ottoman army back in order.
 The military planners back in Istanbul were scared of the Russians advancing deeper into the mainland.

 During March the strategic situation remained stable.
 The completely devastated 3rd Army received new blood through reinforcements from the 1st and 2nd Armies, although these supplements were not stronger than a division.
 The Battle of Gallipoli was draining every Ottoman resource.
 Meanwhile, the Russians were holding the towns of Eleşkirt, Ağrı and Doğubeyazıt in the south.
 Military action never escalated above small-scale skirmishes—the Ottomans simply did not have enough forces to secure the whole East Anatolian region.

 On April 20, the resistance at the city of Van began.
-The Armenian defenders protecting 30,000 residents and 15,000 refugees with 1,500 able bodied riflemen who were supplied with 300 rifles and 1,000 pistols and antique weapons.
+The Armenian defenders were protecting 30,000 residents and 15,000 refugees with 1,500 able bodied riflemen who were supplied with 300 rifles and 1,000 pistols and antique weapons.
 The conflict lasted more than three weeks until General Yudenich's force came to rescue them.
 General Yudenich began an offensive (May 6) moving into Ottoman territory.
 One wing of this offensive headed towards Lake Van to relieve the Armenian residents of Van.
 A brigade of Trans-Baikal Cossacks under General Trukhin, and some Armenian volunteers advanced towards Van.